pinpinmiguel/CSC6301-Project-5/README.md

 - Track all sent messages in a session log
 - Display message history in reverse chronological order

-The system prioritizes maintainability and extensibility.
+The system simulates a long-term software maintenance project and thus prioritizes maintainability and extensibility.
 New notification services can be added without modifying the core `AlertSystem` class.

 ## Requirements

 ### Hardware

-- Any system capable of running Java (Windows, macOS, Linux)
+- Any modern system capable of running Java
-- Minimum 512 MB RAM
-- 50 MB disk space

 ### Software